Cris546/book_manager/README.md

 Current Repo: REST API built via Node.js

--How to use:
+-How to use<br>:
-  -MySQL:
+  -MySQL<br>:
-    -Create a MySQL database using the credentials from the "config.js" file in the "REST_API" folder
+    -Create a MySQL database using the credentials from the "config.js" file in the "REST_API" folder<br>
-    -Note: Here's how the table schema looks like
+    -Note: Here's how the table schema looks like<br>
       -
-  -Node:
+  -Node<br>:
-    -Download the repo
+    -Download the repo<br>
-    -Run the command: "npm install" to download all dependencies -Move yourself into the "REST_API" directory
+    -Run the command: "npm install" to download all dependencies<br>
+    -Move yourself into the "REST_API" directory<br>
-    -Run the command: "node server" to run the REST API -The server will run on local host and will output what port it's running on
+    -Run the command: "node server" to run the REST API<br>
+    -The server will run on local host and will output what port it's running on<br>

--REST API Capabilities
+-REST API Capabilities<br>
-  -GET:

-  -POST:

-  -PUT:

-  -DELETE:
+  -GET:<br>

+  -POST:<br>

+  -PUT:<br>

+  -DELETE:<br>